-Eastern Daylight Time (EDT) is Universal Time (UT, UTC, or GMT) minus 4 hours.
+Eastern Standard Time (EST) is Universal Time (UT, UTC, or GMT) minus 5 hours.

 “This adventure is made possible by generations of searchers strictly adhering to a simple set of rules.
 Test ideas by experiments and observations.
 Build on those ideas that pass the test.
 Reject the ones that fail.
 Follow the evidence wherever it leads, and question everything.
 Accept these terms, and the cosmos is yours.”

 Astronomers have potentially confirmed a five-planet exoplanet system around an 11-billion-year-old star in our galaxy.
 The star, Kepler-444 (a.k.a.
 HIP 94931 in the constellation Lyra), is a K0V star, meaning it’s a red dwarf slightly cooler than our Sun that’s fusing hydrogen in its core.

 Tiago Campante (University of Birmingham, UK, and Aarhus University, Denmark) and colleagues investigated the five repeating planet-like transit signals, which were caught by the Kepler spacecraft over the course of the four years of the craft’s observations.
 With estimated sizes ranging from 0.4 to 0.74 times Earth, all five should be rocky, but not a one is in the star’s habitable zone: they all orbit the parent star within 0.08 Earth-Sun distances, or less than one-fifth the size of Mercury’s orbit.
 An optimistic habitable zone would start at 0.47 Earth-Sun distances, nearly six times farther out.